Listed in: Philosophy, as PHIL-217

 Jyl Gentzler (Section 01)

 Limited to 25 students.
-Spring semester.
-Professor Gentzler.
+Fall semester.
+Professor Gentzler

 If Overenrolled: Priority to majors, then on the basis of seniority and enrollment at Amherst.